PhilipGriffith/AHPy/README.md

   - The default tolerance value is 0.0001

 - `cr`: *bool*, whether to compute the priority vector's consistency ratio
-  - Set `cr=False` to compute the priority vector of a matrix when a consistency ratio cannot be determined (due to the size of the matrix)
+  - Set `cr=False` to compute the priority vector of a matrix when a consistency ratio cannot be determined due to the size of the matrix
   - The default value is True

 ### Compare.report()

+describe "target"
 structure
 name
 weight